johngoldin/pages-source/content/post/2017-03-07-an-american-walking-in-britain.md

 As an example right at the outset, compare the words "hiking" and "walking".
 In the US we use the word "hike" a lot.
 My impression is that "hiking" is not the usual term in England.
 Instead one refers to "walking".
 In America, "walking" implies a short ramble.
 In the UK one has the hard-core [Long Distance Walkers Association](https://www.ldwa.org.uk/).
-Their idea of a good time starts with about 50 miles.
+Their idea of a good time starts with about 50 miles in a day.
 Or a more human-scaled example would be [The Walking Englishman](https://www.walkingenglishman.com/) web site, a great source of information.
 In these notes and tips I will try to use English terminology (based on my imperfect knowledge) and so I will refer to "walking" rather than "hiking".